 Cold War Group Walking Tour

-Join a group with a professional guide and learn more about the historical sites of Berlin during the Cold War.
-Besides the sights, your guide will also share some interesting and shocking stories and facts of espionage, street art, and wall's death strip.
+This tour with a professional guide will take you to the historical sites of Berlin during the Cold War.
+Besides the sights, your guide will also share some interesting and shocking stories and facts of espionage, street art, and the wall's death strip.

 Explore some of Berlin's diverse neighborhoods